 The Convention has 54 articles that cover all aspects of a child’s life and set out the civil, political, economic, social and cultural rights that all children everywhere are entitled to.
 It also explains how adults and governments must work together to make sure all children can enjoy all their rights.

 The Convention must be seen as a whole: all the rights are linked and no right is more important that another.
 There are four articles in the Convention that are seen as special in that they help interpret all other articles, playing a fundamental role in realising all the rights in the Convention for all children.
-They are called guiding principles.
+They are called general principles.

 There are also a number of agreements, called Optional Protocols, which strengthen the Convention and add further unique rights for children.